se-edu/learningresources/contents/architecture/RESTArchitecturalStyle.md

 			Identification of resources
 		</td>
 		<td>
-			Resource: &quot;any information that can be named can be a resource&quot;.
-The state/value of the resource can vary at different points of time, but the &quot;semantic of mapping&quot; (i.e. the mapping of the resource to its identifier) must remain unchanged.
-For example, the student list of CS3281 can be named as &quot;CS3281StudentList&quot;, and hence can be a resource.
-The student list might change over time, but the identifier &quot;CS3281StudentList&quot; always refers to the student list regardless of its state/value.
+			<p>Resource: &quot;any information that can be named can be a resource&quot;.
+The state/value of the resource can vary at different points of time, but the &quot;semantic of mapping&quot; (i.e. the mapping of the resource to its identifier) must remain unchanged. </p>
+			<p>For example, the student list of CS3281 can be named as &quot;CS3281StudentList&quot;, and hence can be a resource.
+The student list might change over time, but the identifier &quot;CS3281StudentList&quot; always refers to the student list regardless of its state/value. </p>
 		</td>
 		<td rowspan="2">
 			Benefits: